Chiniklas/Tiangong_isaac_rl/README.md

 assets related:
 - Replicate the ShadowHand tendon mimic constraints from the original MJCF (fixed tendons coupling distal/proximal joints) in the USD/controller to match UniGraspTransformer hand behavior.

+- the dataset processors are hitting some linux inotify watch not enough error(should fix)

 reward related:
 - Port the reference UniGraspTransformer reset/randomization logic: object/goal pose sampling with noise, hand pose noise, and domain randomization knobs.
 - Align goal/success bookkeeping and reset conditions with the reference state_based_grasp task.